PaulGilmartin/django-queryhunter/README.md

 Line no: 14 | Code: authors.append(post.author.name) | Num.
 Queries: 5 | SQL: SELECT "tests_author"."id", "tests_author"."name" FROM "tests_author" WHERE "tests_author"."id" = %s LIMIT 21 | Duration: 8.804199999801199e-05
 ```

-## Limitations
+## Usage in Production

+*queryhunter* is lightweight enough to have enabled in production and
+its profiling will have negligible effect on performance.
+Having it
+continually enabled in production means we can use it as a monitoring tool,
+quickly alerting the developer to any new bottlenecks accidentally introduced.

-We have used this on a production level code base and has outperformed similar libraries in diagnosing certain kinds
+We have used this on a production code base and environment and it
-of performance issues.
-We however have **not** yet enabled it in a production environment, so proceed with caution here.
-Note also that the aim of queryhunter is to identify the lines of your application code which result in SQL queries.
-It can however be configured to profile third party code with the appropriate choice of `QUERYHUNTER_BASE_DIR`, as explained
-in the [Installation](#installation) section below.
+has outperformed similar libraries in diagnosing certain kinds of performance issues.
+We have found that it is adept in identifying missing `select_related` and `prefetch_related` calls in production code.

 ## Installation
 ```bash